It is common knowledge that blood donations can saves lives, but are you allowed to donate it if you use cannabis?

-However, the clinic is likely to turn you away if you show up to your appointment visibly high.
+However, the clinic will likely turn you away if you appear visibly high during your appointment.

-Every two seconds, a resident of this country needs blood.
-An estimated 4.5 million Americans require a blood transfusion annually.
+Every two seconds, a resident of the United States needs blood.
+An estimated 4.5 million Americans require a blood transfusion every year.

-Donating blood is very important as every drop can save someone’s life.
-It is easy to donate blood and it takes only 10-12 minutes to do so.
-Health experts also encourage everyone to donate blood as this is also healthy for the body.
+Donating blood is a crucial deed that can save lives.
+Donating blood is easy to do and it only takes about 10-12 minutes.
+Many health experts also suggest that donating blood is healthy for the body.

-The body replenishes lost blood and this enhances cardiovascular health, reduces your risk of cancer and obesity.
-The same goes for donating blood plasma.
+The body replenishes lost blood which improves cardiovascular health, reduces your risk of obesity and cancer.
+The same applies to donating blood plasma.

-Blood banks also welcome plasma donations.
-Blood plasma is used for treating trauma and severe bleeding.
+Blood banks also need plasma donations.
+Blood plasma is important for treating trauma and severe bleeding.

 What is blood plasma?

-Plasma is vital as it helps us when we are sick.
-Blood plasma ensures that the body’s electrolytes are in check and prevent infections or the development of blood disorders.
-Donated plasma is used by patients to balance the body’s proteins and cells.
-The proteins can help detect different diseases and treat them.
+Plasma is critical in helping those who are sick.
+Blood plasma regulates the body’s electrolytes and prevents infections from occurring as well as the development of blood disorders.
+Donated plasma encourages the balance of a patient’s protein count.
+Those proteins can help identify different diseases and treat them.

-This is why all blood centers and hospitals are required to have a steady supply of plasma as well as other blood products.
+Thusly, it is crucial for blood banks and hospitals to have a significant supply of plasma as well as regular blood donations.

 What is a plasma donation?

-In a plasma-only donation, the liquid portion of the donor’s blood is separated from the cells.
-Blood is drawn from one arm and sent through a high-tech machine that collects the plasma.
-The donor’s red blood cells and platelets are then returned to the donor along with some saline.
-The process is safe and only takes a few minutes longer than donating whole blood.
+During a plasma donation, the liquid portion of the donor’s blood is separated from the cells.
+Blood is drawn from a person’s arm and is sent through a high-tech machine that collects the plasma.
+The red blood cells and platelets of the donor are then returned through the arm along with some saline.
+This process is perfectly safe and takes just a few minutes longer than donating whole blood.

-Donated plasma is frozen within 24 hours of being donated to preserve its valuable clotting factors.
-It can be stored for up to one year and thawed for transfusion to a patient when needed.
+Within 24 hours of being donated the plasma is frozen to preserve its valuable clotting abilities.
+It can safely be preserved for up to one year and thawed for transfusion to a patient when necessary.